appdevfall16/am_checkin/README.md

  1. You should now be able to navigate to two repositories:
    - https://github.com/firstdraft-projects/geometer
    - https://github.com/firstdraft-projects/very_best_debug
  1. These are parts 1 and 2 of the midterm.
+Complete them just as you normally complete homeworks.
+(Fork, clone, sync, etc.)
  1. There are detailed instructions and hints for the midterm in the README of Geometer.
  1. Submit by Syncing your work to your forks and `rake grade` as usual.
 Ensure that the correct grade populated in Canvas and let us know if not.